Chauncey N. Lawton House

-Chauncey N. Lawton House, also known as the office of Diamond & Diamond Attorneys at Law, is a historic home located at South Bend, St. Joseph County, Indiana.
+Chauncey N. Lawton House, also known as the office of Diamond & Diamond Attorneys at Law, is a historic home located at South Bend, Indiana.
 It was built in 1872, and is a two-story, asymmetrical plan, Italian Villa style brick dwelling.
 It features a three-story tower; round arched openings; polygonal bays; and paired, scrolled, and incised brackets.

 It was listed on the National Register of Historic Places in 1983.